tu2-atmanand/task-board-docs/docs/3_Getting_Started.md

 # Getting Started

+![RibbonIcon](../assets/HowToSetupTaskBoard.gif)

+*Note: in the gif above, you can see both the below steps demonstrated.*

 ## **Step 1:** Opening the Task Board

-After proper installation, **Task Board** can be opened by clicking the new icon on the ribbon bar:
+After proper installation, **Task Board** can be opened by clicking the new icon on the ribbon bar.

-![RibbonIcon](../assets/HowToSetupTaskBoard.gif)

-*Note: in the gif above, you can also see the manual vault scanning for the next step.*

 **Task Board** can also be opened by:
 - Using the command `Open Task Board` from the Command Palette.